cs-4641-group-15/deepfake-detector-website/docs/_posts/2024-02-22-project-proposal.markdown

 ## Potential Results and Discussion

-We aim to exceed the 97% accuracy benchmark set by Nguyen et al. [1] and achieve a high F1 Score to effectively manage class imbalances in our dataset.
-Additionally, we aim for a strong AUC-ROC to ensure precise discrimination between real and deepfaked content.
+We expect to achieve (and hope to surpass) the 97% accuracy benchmark set by Nguyen et al. [1] by fine-tuning our model.
+We will prioritize feature engineering to optimize precision and recall for a high F1 Score.
+Additionally, our focus on accurately classifying videos aims to achieve a strong AUC-ROC performance.

 Our goals include refining neural networks to boost detection accuracy and robustness in diverse scenarios, from low-quality to highly convincing deepfakes.
-We aim to validate our model's effectiveness on current deepfake technologies and contribute to the discourse on mitigating deepfake-related crimes, informed by Hailtik and Afifah's insights [3].
+We will validate our model's effectiveness on current deepfake technologies and contribute to the discourse on mitigating deepfake-related crimes, informed by Hailtik and Afifah's insights [3].

 ## References